This page sets out the reasons why The Emotions is one of nine learning themes in a Life-Based Learning programme for 5- to 11-year-old children.

 The PSHE programmes of learning are another subject to be learned, with perhaps two hours a week given to lessons.

 The result is a lack of focus and attention on what matters, in this case children’s emotional development.

 A further problem is the lack of research into — and the practical application in the classroom of what is already known about — the emotional blocks to learning and how to overcome them.

 We know emotion is important in education—it drives attention, which in turn drives learning and memory.
 But because we don’t fully understand our emotional system, we don’t know exactly how to regulate it in school, beyond defining too much or too little emotion as misbehavior.
 We have rarely incorporated emotion comfortably into the curriculum and classroom.Success at school: What are the most common barriers to learning in school

 The solution is to raise the profile of emotions education in primary schools.

-The Merged Action Curriculum (MAC) is an example of a life-based curriculum for children aged 5 to 11, giving focus to emotions education as one of nine equal learning domains.
+A life-based curriculum for children aged 5 to 11 gives focus to emotions education as one of nine equal learning themes.